bymzy/MyFtp/README.md

 - del files on server side (supported!)
 - list files on server side (supported!)
 - mkdir on server side (supported!)
-- deldir on server side (supported!)
+- rmdir on server side (supported!)
-- chdir on server side (supported! this is useful in interactive mode!)
+- cd on server side (supported! this is useful in interactive mode! "cd .." , "cd -" is supported)
+- pwd show client current dir (suported!)

 ## TODO